 Sküt the artist is best known as Co-Founder and original designer of Grindr, but is locally known in WeHo as a muralists for Micky’s, a vice-president of the Co-Op TAG gallery, and creator of pop-culture queer imagery.

 Edward Lightner’s fascination with images of atmospheric atomic tests inspires his compelling art.
-In his recent series, he has moved on to exploring imagery derived from underground atomic testing, uncovering visual threads of connectivity between beauty and death.
+In his recent series he has moved on to exploring imagery derived from underground atomic testing, uncovering visual threads of connectivity between beauty and death.
+Using such imagery allows him to incorporate other issues, such as the AIDS epidemic and religious dogma.

 Melinda McLeod is a local Los Angeles artist, intrigued with animals, colors, geometry, and people.
 Colors are influenced by feelings, everything falls into place—the look in the eyes, the twist of the head, the expression of emotion or none.
 Melinda’s abstract style is expressive, using a language of color and texture to express the experiences of life.